Liam Nolan (Muay Thai): Return to ONE Championship

 In January 2022 Nolan announced he signed a new six-fight deal with ONE Championship.
-He was booked to face Eduard Saik at ONE: Lights Out on March 11, 2022.
+He was booked to face Eduard Saik at ONE: Lights Out on 11 March 2022.
 His opponent was replaced on short notice by Kim Kyung Lock who Nolan accepted to face at a catchweight.
 He won the fight by technical knockout in the first round.

-Nolan faced Sinsamut Klinmee at ONE 159 on July 22, 2022, as a late notice replacement for Islam Murtazaev.
+Nolan faced Sinsamut Klinmee at ONE 159 on 22 July 2022, as a late notice replacement for Islam Murtazaev.
 He lost the fight by a second-round knockout, as he was floored with a counter left hook.

-Nolan faced Eddie Abasolo on November 19, 2022, at ONE on Prime Video 4.
+Nolan faced Eddie Abasolo on 19 November 2022, at ONE on Prime Video 4.
 He won the fight via unanimous decision.

+Nolan was scheduled to face Rungrawee Sitsongpeenong on 5 August 2023, at ONE Fight Night 13.
+However, Nolan withdrew due to injury and was replaced by Nauzet Trujillo.

+Nolan was scheduled to face Sinsamut Klinmee in a rematch on 4 November 2023, at ONE Fight Night 16.
+However, Nolan pulled out for undisclosed reason and was replaced by Mouhcine Chafi.

+Nolan faced Ali Aliev on January 13, 2024, at ONE Fight Night 18.
+He won the fight via unanimous decision.

+Nolan faced WMC Spain Champion Nauzet Trujillo on February 17, 2024 at ONE Fight Night 19, losing the fight via unanimous decision.

+Returned from retired, Nolan was scheduled to rematch against Trujillo on May 3, 2025, at ONE Fight Night 31.
+However, Trujillo withdrew from the event due to injury and was replaced by promotional newcomer Abolfazl Alipourandi on a one-day notice.